Am I ready? Top tips to get you started climbing outside

 HOW DOES INDOOR CLIMBING HELP PREPARE ME?

 The many categories of climbers have one thing in common: the movements we make are inspired by real rock.
-At Earth Treks, expertly creative routesetters present us with different movements and styles and keep gym climbing interesting and fun.
-Outside, geology has given us infinite formations and multiple lifetimes worth of climbing.
+At Movement, expertly creative routesetters present us with different movements and styles to keep gym climbing interesting and fun.
+In the gym you're able to climb as long as you wish and quit a route whenever you'd like with no consequences.

 At the end of the day, remember to focus on the FUN.
 Why are we doing this if not to enjoy ourselves?
 Take advantage of the resources around you, and get outside to feel like a part of something much bigger than you or me.

-Ali Bullock is a team member at Earth Treks Rockville and an outdoor school instructor.
-She has been climbing and sharing her passion for climbing at Earth Treks for 5 years.
+Ali Bullock is a team member at Rockville and an outdoor school instructor.
+She has been climbing and sharing her passion for climbing at Movement for 5 years.